London Borough of Sutton: Listed buildings

-Sutton was represented in the European Parliament by the London constituency.

 Demographics

 The proportion of Black, Asian and ethnic minorities in general living in the borough has almost doubled each decade since 1991: in 2019 Council data put the non white population at 26.8%, and the total White population at 73.2%.
 White British is the largest ethnic group at 62.6; this is down 10% from the 2011 census.
 The Filipino community is the largest foreign-born population in Sutton, closely followed by the Sri-Lankan (Tamil) community.

 Ethnicity

 Big Society

 The London Borough of Sutton was one of the four "vanguard areas" selected in 2010 for the Government's Big Society initiative.
-Sutton was chosen because of its reputation for having a strong sense of community, its active voluntary sector and its track record of devolving power to its neighbourhoods.
+Sutton was chosen because of its reputation for having a strong sense of community, its active voluntary sector and track record of devolving power to its neighbourhoods.

-Notable individuals

-Notable individuals closely associated with the borough: